renatomaia/coutil/doc/manual.md

 - `"mcastloop"`: `value` is `true` to enable loopback of outgoing multicast datagrams, or `false` otherwise.
 - `"mcastttl"`: `value` is a number from 1 to 255 to define the multicast time to live.
-- `"mcastiface"`: `value` is the [literal host address](#systemaddress-type--data--port--mode) of the interface for multicast.
+- `"mcastiface"`: `value` is the _literal host address_ of the interface for multicast.
 Otherwise,
 an appropriate interface is chosen by the system.
-- `"mcastjoin"` or `"mcastleave"`: `value` is the [literal host address](#systemaddress-type--data--port--mode) of the multicast group the application wants to **join** or **leave**.
+- `"mcastjoin"` or `"mcastleave"`: `value` is the _literal host address_ of the multicast group the application wants to **join** or **leave**.
-If an extra third argument is provided, it is the [literal host address](#systemaddress-type--data--port--mode) of the local interface with which the system should **join** or **leave** the multicast group.
+If an extra third argument is provided, it is the _literal host address_ of the local interface with which the system should **join** or **leave** the multicast group.
 Otherwise,
 an appropriate interface is chosen by the system.
-If an extra fourth argument is provided, it defines the [literal host address](#systemaddress-type--data--port--mode) of a source the application shall receive data from.
+If an extra fourth argument is provided, it defines the _literal host address_ of a source the application shall receive data from.
 Otherwise,
 it can receive data from any source.

 #### TCP Socket

-- `"keepalive"`: is a number of seconds of the initial delay of the periodic transmission of messages when the TCP keep-alive option is enabled, or `nil` otherwise.
+- `"keepalive"`: `value` is a number of seconds of the initial delay of the periodic transmission of messages when the TCP keep-alive option is enabled, or `nil` otherwise.
-- `"nodelay"`: is `true` when coalescing of small segments shall be avoided, or `false` otherwise.
+- `"nodelay"`: `value` is `true` when coalescing of small segments shall be avoided, or `false` otherwise.

 #### Local Socket

-- `"permission"`: is a string that indicate the permissions over the socket by processes run by other users.
+- `"permission"`: `value` is a string that indicate the permissions over the socket by processes run by other users.
 It can contain the following characters:
 	- `r` indicate processes have permission to read from the socket.
 	- `w` indicate processes have permission to write to the socket.